 - A father-to-be should make it a ritual to say “hello” and “bye” to the unborn.
 An occasional kiss on the bump can also have a very positive effect on the baby in the womb.

 - Ask him to talk to the baby.
 It is always good to do a little chit-chat every day.
 Along with yours, she will start recognizing her daddy’s voice too.
 Once she is out of the womb, the voices will be familiar to her making it easy for her to bond better.

 - Your husband can interact with the baby by gently caressing or rubbing your bump when the baby kicks or pokes.
 Once a week you may ask him to give a massage over the bump and while doing so he can talk a little so as to let the baby know that it is her daddy doing it.

 - From the 20th week onwards, babies can hear from their mother’s womb so encourage your dearest husband to sing or read a story to the baby.

-- Printing out several copies of the sonogram and having it near all the time, like in his wallet, car, or at workplace will give him a reminder of the little bundle of joy who is about to come into his life very soon.
+- Printing out several copies of the sonogram and having it near all the time, like in his wallet, car, or at the workplace will give him a reminder of the little bundle of joy that is about to come into his life very soon.

 - Ask your husband to take a few days off before your delivery so that he can fix up the nursery or finish off with the things that cannot be done after the baby comes in.
 It can be anything – a cot, a cradle or even a board with the baby’s name (or endearment) written on it.
 Making something with his very own hands will make him feel connected to his unborn baby.